 It says NEXT!
-It says like in Little Britain ‘Computer says NO’ or application denied or more importantly, it says ‘I have enough self-respect and self-love not to even contemplate opening myself up to this BS’ especially when you have enough past experience to know which way these situations pan out – stop trying to be the exception to the rule.
+Like in Little Britain, it says ‘Computer says NO’ or ‘application denied‘.
+Or, more importantly, it says, ‘I have enough self-respect and self-love not to even contemplate opening myself up to this BS‘.
+This is especially so when you have enough experience to know how these situations pan out.
+Stop trying to be the exception to the rule.

 I hear from people who encounter situations like Twanna’s all the time.

-The person that fails to show up for a date.
+- The person that fails to show up for a date.

-The one that forgets to call but remembers to make contact when they want a shag/ego stroke/money etc
+- That certain someone that forgets to call but remembers to make contact when they want a shag/ego stroke/money etc

-The one that’s rude and obnoxious, or is slipping in sneaky put downs.
+- The one that’s rude and obnoxious or is slipping in sneaky put-downs.

-Irrespective, for instance, of how much you fancy them, you don’t know them well enough for you to feel so invested that any of this behaviour is remotely acceptable.
+Irrespective, for instance, of how much you fancy your date, you don’t know them well enough for you to feel so invested that shady behaviour is remotely acceptable.

-If you’re the type of person that experiences something and then disregards it or makes excuses, how much you’ll disregard and how far you’ll go with the excuses dictate how deep you’ll get into an unhealthy relationship.
+If you’re someone that experiences something and then disregards it or makes excuses, how much you’ll disregard and how far you’ll go with the excuses dictates how deep you’ll get into an unhealthy relationship.